park-seyeon/park-seyeon.github.io/_pages/teaching.md

 ## The University of Texas at Austin

+* Fall 2024.
+Instructor, Syntax and Semantics: The Structure and Meaning of Utterances
+* Spring 2024.
+Instructor, Introduction to the Study of Language
 * Fall 2023.
 Instructor, Introduction to the Study of Language
 * Spring 2023.
 Instructor, Introduction to the Study of Language
 * Fall 2022.
 Instructor, Introduction to the Study of Language